About Regeneration

 Governance

 Support incentive policies for landowners to continue to steward grasslands on their property.
-Support public and private incentives for grassland conservation.
+Support public and private incentives for grassland conservation and restoration.
 Help develop unified messaging and a shared vision for grassland protection and restoration.
-An example: the Edwards Plateau and Oaks and Prairies Bird Conservation Regions in Oklahoma and Texas.
+An example is the Edwards Plateau and Oaks and Prairies Bird Conservation Regions in Oklahoma and Texas(link is external).

 Encourage land management agencies to enter into partnerships with universities, NGOs, landowners, and private businesses to facilitate restoration work.
-Multistakeholder alliances are often enhanced with governmental partnerships, such as has happened in Canada.
-These partnerships often as the result of public pressure campaigns.
+Multistakeholder alliances are often enhanced with governmental partnerships, such as has happened in Canada(link is external).
+These partnerships are often the result of public pressure campaigns.

 Learn